qiskit-community/qiskit-experiments/docs/manuals/benchmarking/mirror_rb.rst

 Even though a :class:`.MirrorRB` experiment can be instantiated without a backend, the backend must be specified when the circuits are sampled because :math:`\Omega` depends on the backend's connectivity.
-Here is a typical way to instantiate and run the
+To use your own :math:`\Omega`, you have to implement your own subclass of the abstract :class:`.MirrorRBSampler` class, but here we will use the built-in :class:`.EdgeGrabSampler`.
+Here's how to instantiate and run the
 experiment:

 .. jupyter-execute::